Re50N4NC3/wordBlitzBot/README.md

 # wordBlitzBot
 Bot basing on dictionary reinforced with bruteforce for Facebook game Word Blitz.
 It uses predefined dictionary to find available words on the board, and then automates mouse to score them.
 After trying all dictionary possibilities it uses bruteforce to find remaining unconventional words, mostly 2 to 3 letters long.
+Effectivnes varies from around of 70 to 90% of all possible words.

 #Todo
 - reliable and fast automatic board recognition